Ina Bauer (element): Technique

 The Ina Bauer element is an extended fourth position in ballet in terms of where the feet are placed.
 However, the front leg is bent and the back leg is kept straight.
 It can be entered into through an inside-edge spread eagle, and, like the spread eagle, is commonly used as an entrance into jumps, adding to the difficulty level of the jump under Code of Points.
 It can be used as an entrance to any jump because the element can be performed on either edge.
 For example, after the skater exits the Ina Bauer position, a double Axel jump can be executed.

 The Ina Bauer can be performed on the inside edge or the outside edge.
 The outside edge Ina Bauer is considered more difficult than an inside edge.
 The back position is not mandatory, although most skaters will at least bend a little.
 The most flexible skaters can bend their backs until their head is nearly upside down.

+The Ina Bauer is a variation of the spread eagle.
+The skater's feet trace parallel lines, with one leg bent deeply at their knee while tracing a shallow or flat forward outside edge.
+Their body is bent backward "so the other leg is on a parallel line tracing a backward inside edge".

-Ina Bauer is also a position of the lifting partner in ice dancing lifts.
+The position can also be used in pairs and ice dancing by the lifting partner in ice dancing lifts.
 In this case, the lifting partner does not bend backwards.